brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Picking a Java Runtime
 ======

 For Minecraft 1.16.5 and up, use Java 17.
-Some launchers like Curseforge and PrismMC ask you to use Java 8 on 1.16.X, but Minecraft 1.16.5+, all 1.18+ mods, and *most* 1.16.5 mods are compatible with Java 17.
+Some launchers like Curseforge and Prism Launcher ask you to use Java 8 on 1.16.X, but Minecraft 1.16.5+, all 1.18+ mods, and *most* 1.16.5 mods are compatible with Java 17.

 Sometimes Java 11 will work where Java 17 doesn't.